gaoyifan/AirRelay/docs/api_protocol.md

 ## MQTT Interface

-The system uses MQTT over WebSocket for communication with the Air780E device.
+The system uses MQTT (over TCP) for communication with the Air780E device.
 The following topics and message formats are defined:

 ### Topics